-The Wilderness First Aid Committee is responsible for the development and administration of a local first aid training process that has been very successful for the Chapter.
-By using volunteer instructors, who have been professionally trained as Wilderness First Aid (WFA) instructors, and by using local facilities, we offer our members the highest quality WFA training available, at a reasonable cost and in formats convenient to their lifestyles.
-Our primary goal is to increase the number of people who have been trained in WFA, and who are therefore, better able to assist in emergency situations.
-Our instructors have been certified as WFA instructors by the Emergency Care and Safety Institute.
-The course is an official collaboration of the Wilderness Medical Society and the American Academy of Orthopedic Surgeons.
-You do not have to be an AMC member to take one of our WFA courses; however, to take a course at the member rate, you must be a current AMC member.
+The Wilderness First Aid Committee is responsible for the development and administration of the Chapter’s first aid training program.
+We offer our members the highest quality WFA training available, at a reasonable cost, and in formats convenient to their lifestyles.
+Our primary goal is to increase the number of people able to assist in emergency situations.
+Each of our volunteer instructors has been certified by the Emergency Care and Safety Institute, which is a collaboration between the Wilderness Medical Society and the American Academy of Orthopedic Surgeons.
+You do not have to be an AMC member to take one of our WFA courses; however current AMC members can take the course at a reduced rate.

 What is Wilderness First Aid?

 Standard first aid practices are generally based on the assumption that help will arrive shortly, and that the patient will be out of your hands and at the hospital in under an hour.
 Wilderness First Aid training intends to prepare you for the medical situation that arises where there is no ambulance, no roof or walls to provide shelter from the elements, your supplies are few, the wait for help is unknown and moving the patient a short distance might take hours.
 While teaching you how to deal with these situations, WFA also teaches how to avoid the problems that cause these situations through increased awareness.

 Wilderness First Aid is not a course in herbal or naturalistic remedies.
 It is not a course in wilderness survival or backcountry skills such as map reading and shelter building.
 The course is based on modern emergency medical care practices modified and expanded for backcountry environments and focuses on patient care and prevention.